UnixJunkie/SEED/README.md

 molecular fragments on protein binding sites with electrostatic solvation.
 Proteins: Structure, Function and Genetics, 37:88-105, 1999.

-Review of applications of SEED 1999-2018:
+Review of the applications of SEED in the period 1999-2018, includes a discussion on its strenghts/weaknesses in light of our experience:
  * J.-R. Marchand, and A. Caflisch.
 In silico fragment-based drug design with SEED.
 European Journal of Medicinal Chemistry, 156:907-917, 2018.